ganadurai/single-node-apigee-hybrid-install/README.md

     ```bash
     ./install-gke-apigee-hybrid.sh --project-create --setup-all

-    # Note: Coninue of the warning message that the project doesn't exist yet.
+    # Note: Coninue on the warning message that the project doesn't exist yet.
     ```

 * Create Apigee Org within an existing GCP Project and deploy Apigee Hybrid.